-These days, enterprises across globe, irrespective of their industry, are relying upon data visualization tools to analyze past trends and set well defined strategies accordingly.
+These days, enterprises across the globe, irrespective of their industry, are relying upon data visualization tools to analyze past trends and set well-defined strategies accordingly.
 As there are various ways to demonstrate and interpret data, it is important to understand which forms of displays work for various types of data.
 There are various forms like tabular or list structure in which you can display data.
 But sometimes use of effective diagrams become inevitable to accurately interpret data.

 Let’s say you are working with large data-sets, then it makes more sense to aggregate data and display it in form of chart or graph.
 In case of geospatial data, a map would be best tool to visualize.

 Among all D3.js and sigma.js are very popular.
 And I choose sigma.js over d3.js because,